TheNewPing/POTline/README.md

 ### Deep training
 - `max_epochs`: Max number of epochs for deeper training on best models.
-- `slurm_watcher`: Slurm options for best models training watcher, has only to dispatch the training jobs and wait until they are all completed, so it needs a lot of time but low resources.
+- `slurm_watcher`: Slurm options for best models training watcher, has only to dispatch the training jobs and collect their results, so it needs a **low time and resources**.
-- `slurm_opts`: Slurm options for best models training jobs, allocate resources according to the model, GPU usage is reccomended.
+- `slurm_opts`: Slurm options for best models training jobs, **allocate resources according to the model, GPU usage is reccomended**.
 - `modules`: Scripts to source for best models training.
 - `py_scripts`: Python scripts to run before best models training.

 #### Inference
 - `prerun_steps`: Number of pre-run steps.
 - `max_steps`: Maximum number of steps.
-- `slurm_watcher`: Slurm options for inference watcher, has only to dispatch the inference jobs, currently no jobs deepend on this phase, so it requires low time and resources.
+- `slurm_watcher`: Slurm options for inference watcher, has only to dispatch the inference jobs, so it requires **low time and resources**.
-- `slurm_opts`: Slurm options for inference jobs, allocate resources according to the model, GPU usage is reccomended.
+- `slurm_opts`: Slurm options for inference jobs, **allocate resources according to the model, GPU usage is reccomended**.
 - `modules`: Scripts to source for inference.
 - `py_scripts`: Python scripts to run before inference.

 #### Data Analysis
-- `lammps_inps_path`: Path to LAMMPS input files (from Potential_benchmark_iron).
-- `pps_python_path`: Path to Python scripts for post-processing (from Potential_benchmark_iron).
-- `ref_data_path`: Path to reference data (from Potential_benchmark_iron).
-- `slurm_watcher`: Slurm options for simulation watcher, has only to dispatch the simulation jobs, currently no jobs deepend on this phase, so it requires low time and resources.
+- `slurm_watcher`: Slurm options for simulation watcher, has only to dispatch the simulation jobs, so it requires **low time and resources**.
-- `slurm_opts`: Slurm options for simulation jobs, allocate resources according to the model, GPU usage is reccomended.
+- `slurm_opts`: Slurm options for simulation jobs, **allocate resources according to the model, GPU usage is reccomended**.
 - `modules`: Scripts to source for simulation.
 - `py_scripts`: Python scripts to run before simulation.